Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: Introduction

 Section \ref{sec:related-work} gives a brief overview of the main SBI approaches.
 Section \ref{sec:gllim} describes how GLLiM can be used to construct surrogate posteriors and surrogate likelihoods, while the complete SeMPLE methodology is explained in Section \ref{sec:semple}.
 Results from SeMPLE, SNL and SNPE-C are then illustrated in Section \ref{sec:examples}.
-Test models, partly reported in the Appendices, include six simulation studies comprising multimodal surfaces (two moons, multiple hyperboloid), stochastic differential equations (Ornstein-Uhlenbeck), generalised linear models (Bernoulli GLM), a Markov jump process with additional measurement error (Lotka-Volterra), and highly correlated posteriors with 20 parameters (twisted-prior).
+Test models, partly reported in the Appendices, include simulation studies comprising multimodal surfaces (two moons, multiple hyperboloid), stochastic differential equations (Ornstein-Uhlenbeck), generalised linear models (Bernoulli GLM), a Markov jump process with additional measurement error (Lotka-Volterra), highly correlated posteriors with 20 parameters (twisted-prior), and a challenging and partially-observed biological model of the translation kinetics after mRNA transfection.
 Code is available at \url{https://github.com/henhagg/semple}.